matomo-org/tracker-proxy/README.md

 - login as Super user
 - create a user, set the login for example: "UserTrackingAPI"
-- assign this user "admin" permission on all websites you wish to track
+- assign this user *admin* permission on all websites you wish to track
-- opy the "token_auth" for this user: you will use it later
+- copy the `token_auth` for this user: you will use it later

 ### 2. Install the proxy